 This week kicks off with an opportunity to improve Jay Street in Downtown Brooklyn, and continues with a proposal to enhance pedestrian safety along Riverside Drive, discussion of bus and street safety improvements at Harlem’s CB 10, and a quality-of-like panel in Kips Bay featuring city agencies and elected officials.

-Be sure to check the full calendar for a complete listing of events.
-Here are the highlights:
+Check the full calendar a complete list of goings-on.
+Here are the details:

 Keep an eye on the calendar for updated listings.
 Got an event we should know about?
 Drop us a line.